danielcpham/reappraisal-model/README.md

 ### Additional Arguments:
 - ```-f ``` - Far Away Analysis - Flag to enable analysis for far away/spatiotemporal distancing.
 - ```-o ``` - Objectivity Analysis - Flag to enable analysis for objective distancing.
-    - Note that the ``` -f/-o``` flags should be mutually exclusive; the script is currently incapable of analyzing far away distancing and objective distancing simultaneously.
-- ```-v ``` : verbose - Flag to enable debug logging.